 People with vision impairments had the opportunity to find out about the experiences of Surrey people in World War I, handle original artefacts and listen to inspiring stories.

 Their final work was displayed in the Discovery Lounge gallery on the discovery table.

 Artist Becci Kenning of Art In-Transit worked alongside Heritage, Arts, Nursery and Children's centre staff on a range of fun activities that uncovered what things interest young children in museums.

 This exhibition looked at some of the many companies that thrived in Guildford in the second half of the 20th century.
 Exhibits included participants' personal items, and museum collection objects from companies such as Dennis Brothers, Nelco and Plastic Coatings.

 The 'Joining In!'
 Men's Group is a friendly social group for older men, focusing on local history, nostalgia and memories.

-For the museum, this exhibition aimed to be the first in an on-going 'community curator's' programme of temporary exhibitions, organised by different community groups in the borough.
+For the museum, this exhibition was the first in an on-going 'community curators' programme of temporary exhibitions, organised by different community groups in the borough.

 Young people from The Halow Project have designed and created a fantastic display inside the discovery lounge all about beer making in the town.